pcardotatgit/XDR_create_incident_with_python/create_XDR_incidents.md

 An **Incident** is supposed to contain several **Sightings** that can have been created from several separated Security Solutions **events**.

 What we understand is that these Security Solutions are supposed to create **sightings** into XDR at the same time they detect a threat and generate a native alert for it.
 This is actually what happens with Security Products integrated within XDR.
-They all run a dedicated additionnal process which monitors product events directly within the product, with for some of these events, uses XDR **Sighting** APIs to create the sighting within XDR.
-This is the "event to sightings promotion process" which creates **Sightings** not for every product events but for the most impactful Security Events.
+They all run a dedicated additionnal process which monitors product events directly within the product, with for some of these events, using XDR **Sighting** APIs to create the **sighting** within XDR.
+This is the "event to sightings promotion process" which creates **Sightings** not for every product events but for the most impactful ones.

 We understand as well something else, which is the capability we have to create **XDR Incidents** from outside of the Security Product, but from the Security Alert Collector.
-So a good way to ingest Product Security Events into XDR is to create a process which periodically read Security Product events were they are collected ( like within a syslog server ) and then create XDR Incident on the behalf of the Security Product.
-This second approach is absolutely valid in terms of Security Strategy.
+So a good way to ingest Product Security Events into XDR is to create a process which periodically read Security Product events were they are located ( like within a syslog server ) and then create XDR Incident on the behalf of the Security Product.
+This second approach is absolutely valid in terms of Security monitoring strategy.

 The goal of an **Incident** as object containers is to collect and gather all alerts that are related to the same security threat.
-Gathering these interpreted alerts in one place ( into an **incident** ) helps the Security Team to better understand what happen and help to react efficiently.
+Gathering these interpreted alerts in one place ( the **incident** ) helps the Security Team to better understand what happen and help to react efficiently.

 That means that one part of the complete **Incident** management process is to create an **Incident** if this one doesn't already exist and attach to it every **sightings** that are related to the same threat.
 And if the **Incident** already exists, then just attach to it **nex sightings** related to the same Security Issue.

 **Sightings** are supposed to contain **targets** ( the victim machines ) and **observables** ( all suspicious objects which target victim machines ( **targets** ) ).
 And **Sightings** must contain the relationship that link targets and observables together.

-Each relationship is a directed edge on a graph, and requires a source_ref, a target_ref, and a relationship-type.
+Each relationship is a directed edge on a graph, and requires a **source** ( source_ref), a **target**) target_ref, and a **relationship-type**.

 When XDR receives any **observable**, then several Threat Hunting operations are automatically triggered.
 This is the case for enrichment and relation graph calculations.
 And this is what help Security Operators to go very fast into Investigations.
 XDR automatically take a part of the investigation operations and present results to Security Operators.

 This is where the XDR Threat Hunting power is.

 **Relationship** is one of the key components of CTIM.
 It is used at several levels.
 This is a table that exists within the CTIM data structure. **Relationships** are used to attach a Sighting to an Incident.
 And **Relationship** are used to link an **observable** to a **target**.
 In these two case above we will talk about **Incident Relationships** and **Observable Relationships** event these object are located into the same XDR internal table.

+**Relationships** link as well **Sightings** to **Indicators** which can be seen as categories of threats.
+We don't deal within **indicators** in this documentation but keep in mind that **Indicators** are part of the game as well.

 At this point let's put all this above together : if we want to use XDR APIs to create an **Incident** within XDR, then we have to use the XDR APIs :